A journey of 1000 miles…

 reveals that there are currently 1018 users in my test system.

-And yes, I forgot to mention that I created a number of users, roles, and role assignments for this test scenario so that our code would have something to work with.
+And yes, I forgot to mention that I created several users, roles, and role assignments for this test scenario so that our code would have something to work with.

 Also, this kind of requirement (regularly dumping out current privilege assignments of all users to document the security setup) is more common in larger organisations with stricter compliance responsibilities.
 Having thousands of users in the HANA system is not outlandish for those organisations.